magnusviri/magnusviri.com/_posts/2014-10-15-os-x-server-dovecot.md

 I'll discuss the things you can display in a fetch next.

-You can also delete (expunge) all messages older then 7 days in matt’s Trash folder.
+You can also delete (expunge) all messages older then 7 days in matt's Trash folder.

     doveadm expunge -u matt mailbox Trash savedbefore 7d